-Several studies of Hanford film dosimeter performance, stability of latent image, etc., were performed during the 1950s (Wilson 1957, 1960).
+Several studies of Hanford film dosimeter performance, stability of latent image, etc., were performed during the 1950s (Wilson 1957a, 1957b, 1960a, 1960b, 1960c).
 As described in Wilson et al. (1990), many intercomparison and performance studies were done at Hanford and between Hanford and other MED/AEC/DOE facilities.
 These studies generally confirmed the acceptability of Hanford assessment of nonpenetrating and penetrating dose as defined at that time.
-Several studies of the HMPD were performed (Fix et al. 1981, 1982) in preparing for the DOELAP performance testing that included explicit identification of dose quantities (ANSI 1983, DOE 1986) as measured in comparison to what is now referred to as the Personal Dose Equivalent, $H_p(d)$, were d refers to a 0.07- or 10-mm depth in tissue.
-In general, only small changes (± 10%) were necessary to improve overall precision (Fix et al 1982, Wilson et al 1990).
+Several studies of the HMPD were performed (Fix et al. 1981, 1982) in preparing for the DOELAP performance testing that included explicit identification of dose quantities (ANSI 1983, DOE 1986) as measured in comparison to what is now referred to as the Personal Dose Equivalent, Ho(d), were d refers to a 0.07- or 10-mm depth in tissue.
+In general, only small changes (± 10%) were necessary to improve comparison in laboratory studies with Hn(10), although additional changes were necessary to improve overall precision (Fix et al. 1982, Wilson et al. 1990).

-In recent years, further studies of early dosimeter performance compared to Hp(10) have been made because of its use in worker health effect studies.
-The International Agency for Research on Cancer conducted a dosimeter intercomparison study to higher energy (i.e., >100 keV) photons of 10 commonly used dosimetry systems used throughout the world (Thierry-Chef et al 2002).
-Two of the film dosimeter designs were from Hanford - the two-element dosimeter design (identified as US-2) and the multielement film dosimeter design (identified as US-8).
-The IARC Study considered that exposure to dosimeters worn by workers could be characterized as anterior-posterior(A-P), rotational and isotropic irradiation geometries, or a combination thereof.
+In recent years, further studies of early dosimeter performance compared to H0(10) have been made because of its use in worker health effect studies.
+The IARC conducted a dosimeter intercomparison study to higher energy (i.e., >100 keV) photons of 10 commonly used dosimetry systems used throughout the world (Thierry-Chef et al. 2002).
+Two of the film dosimeter designs were from Hanford: (1) the two-element dosimeter design (identified as US-2) and (2) the multielement film dosimeter design (identified as US-8).
+The IARC Study considered that exposure to dosimeters worn by workers could be characterized as AP, rotational and isotropic irradiation geometries, or a combination thereof.
 Dosimeter response to selected photon energies was measured using two phantoms, which were used to simulate the effect of the worker's body on the measured dosimeter response.
 The first phantom was the International Standards Organization (ISO) water-filled slab phantom, which is used for dosimeter calibration and performance testing.
 The second was an anthropomorphic Alderson Rando Phantom, which is constructed from a natural human skeleton cast material that has a tissue equivalent response.
-The results of IARC testing, for U.S. dosimeters only, are listed in Table 6-5.
+The results of IARC testing (for U.S. dosimeters only)

+are listed in Table 6-5.
 This table includes results for the DOE Savannah River Site (SRS) commercial TLD (US-22) that also participated in IARC testing.
 SRS dosimeter performance is expected to be representative of the Hanford TLD system.